tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 1)

-- "It would be nice to support this but I don‚Äôt know how right now."
-I also don't know.
-If you figure it out you should publish about it :-)

 - AFAICS the section on generalization doesn't mention the issues with variables escaping their binder's scope.
 Maybe fine for the purposes of this blog post.